Why do most startups fail?

 With the initial idea vetted, now comes the search for traction.
 Just like in racing, when the “rubber meets the road”, it takes some time to achieve traction so that the car moves forward.

-The next section of the factory works by taking the idea and running it through a series of processes to gain traction.
+The next section of the factory works by taking the idea and running it through a series of processes to gain traction with capable people and capital behind them.

 With traction achieved, it’s now time to grow the business.